-The focus is on economic and business performance, including the factors that enable businesses and the economy to succeed and grow and that are able to be influenced at local level: access to skilled people, business support and the business environment as well as high quality infrastructure.
-This cannot be growth at any cost; the climate emergency means that sustainable development is no longer optional and supporting green and clean growth will be vital.
+The focus is on economic and business performance, specifically the factors that enable businesses and the economy to succeed and grow and that are able to be influenced at local level: i.e. access to skilled people, business support and the business environment as well as high quality infrastructure including employment space and ICT.
+Growth cannot be at any cost; the climate emergency means that supporting green and clean growth will be vital.
+The contribution of business towards net zero is therefore in scope.
+Workforce skills are in scope, but education is not directly in scope, although the need for dialogue between business and education and training providers is highlighted.
+Transport is not in scope as it is the subject of a separate Local Transport Plan with the opportunity to actively encourage new and improved infrastructure to support the economic environment However, the economic strategy will actively support enhanced public transport connectivity between Bracknell, London and Heathrow airport.
+Community cohesion is covered in the Bracknell Forest Council Plan.